Alexander Roberts Dunn: Dunn's grave

-After the re-discovery of the grave, a group of Canadian Forces engineers from CFB Gagetown repaired it in 2001.
+After the re-discovery of the grave, a group of 4 Engineering Support Regiment engineers from CFB Gagetown repaired it in 2001.

 Legacy

 In addition to the Victoria Cross, Dunn was also awarded the British Crimea Medal with four clasps, for the Battle of the Alma (1854), the Battle of Balaclava (1854), the Battle of Inkermann (1854), and the siege of Sevastopol (1854–1855).
 He also received the Turkish Crimean War Medal, and the British Abyssinian War Medal.